felgru/dune-dpg/README.md

     - dune-functions 2.5-dev (Git master branch)
       (https://gitlab.dune-project.org/staging/dune-functions.git)

-Instructions on how to build dune-dpg can be found in INSTALL.
+Instructions on how to build dune-dpg can be found in [INSTALL.md](INSTALL.md).

 Running dune-dpg
 ================

-In the following, we assume that we are in the directory
+In the following, we assume that we are in the directory `$DUNEDIR/dune-dpg/build-cmake`.
-$DUNEDIR/dune-dpg/build-cmake .

 Dune-dpg comes with three example programs:

-src/plot_solution.cc
+  - src/plot_solution.cc
-src/convergence_test.cc
+  - src/convergence_test.cc
-src/profile_testspacecoefficientmatrix.cc
+  - src/profile_testspacecoefficientmatrix.cc

-After compilation (see INSTALL for instructions), the example programs are found in $DUNEDIR/dune-dpg/build-cmake/src/ .
+After compilation (see [INSTALL.md](INSTALL.md) for instructions), the example programs are found in `$DUNEDIR/dune-dpg/build-cmake/src/`.

 Description of src/plot_solution.cc
 -----------------------------------